-IN BRIEF TED has revolutionized the way in which presentations are perceived and received.
+TED Events Turns to Dial Testing to GetSmarter IN BRIEF TED Events has revolutionized the way in which presentations are perceived and received.
 These highly popular events take place around the world, and are viewed online by millions.
-Measuring audience response has been crucial to the success of TFD.
-TED Turns to Dial Testing to Get Smarter At a recent TED Conference, attendees were equipped with Perception Analyzer dials to evaluate each TED Talk in real time.
-RESEARCHER TED is the nonprofit, information sharing organization that asks thinkers and doers to give the "Talk of Their Lives" in 18 minutes or less OBJECTIVE TED organizers were looking to identify specific presentation elements that were most appealing to their conference attendees.
+Measuring audience response has been crucial to the success of TED.
+At a recent TED Conference, attendees were equipped with Perception Analyzer dials to evaluate each TED Talk in real time.
+RESEARCHER TED is the nonprofit, information sharing organization that asks thinkers and doers to give the "Talk of Their Lives" in 18 minutes or less.
+OBJECTIVE TED organizers were looking to identify specific presentation elements that were most appealing to their conference attendees.
 Identifying these elements would help organizers make key content and format decisions regarding the videos TED chose to share online.
-SOLUTION Audience groups were equipped with Perception Analyzer dials (inperson MtM) to provide continuous feedback as they watched live TED presentations.
+SOLUTION Audience groups were equipped with Perception Analyzer dials (in-person MtM) to provide continuous feedback as they watched live TED presentations.
 RESULTS TED organizers used the results from the dial sessions to pinpoint moments, segments, speakers and topics that were most compelling.
 This information was used to select which segments were posted online.
 Audience feedback was also used to help determine future decisions regarding format and topic areas.